 When doing so, there are some considerations you need to take note of so that you choose the right large litter box.
 This way, you’ll end up with a box that both you and your cat love!

 There is a huge range in the cost of litter boxes.
 Some simple tray designs can be picked up for under $20, but more fancy models are upwards of $100.
 Therefore, before researching what litter box you should buy, you need to determine your budget.

-There are great value extra large litter boxes for big cats, so don’t feel like you have to spend a fortune.
-Alternatively, if you can afford the high-end products it may be a worthwhile investment.
+There are some great value extra large litter boxes, so don’t feel like you have to spend a fortune.
+Alternatively, if you can afford the high-end products, it may be a worthwhile investment.